Eyevinn/media-event-filter/README.md

 To start working on a new feature: `git checkout <feature branch name>`.

-Since the project uses semantic-release to **automatically generate release notes** based on commits, it is important to follow some rules when committing.
+As the project uses semantic-release to **automatically generate release notes** based on commits, it is important to follow some rules when committing.

 This project uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).